Learn how your customers think

 Why?
 Because information overload means it’s much harder to get people to notice you—even if you have something they need.

 Nothing succeeds without attention.
 Movies don’t hit blockbuster status, relationships don’t thrive, and leads don’t get generated.

 We’re all vying for space and time in the attention economy.
 Or as Reed Hastings, CEO of Netflix, put it: “[Netflix’s] biggest competitors are YouTube, Facebook, and sleep.”

 And guess what: you’re competing with Netflix too.
 How the heck do you do that?

 Grab H.E.R. attention maps

 Full disclosure: I’m a cognitive psychologist.
-And since every customer journey starts with them noticing you, I’m going to outline how attention works.
+And since every customer journey starts with getting their attention, I’m going to outline how it works.